Central Croatia: Culture

-Most of Croatia proper is distinguished in Croatia by its relatively high population density – a consequence of the fact that the region was spared from large-scale war damage.
+Most of Central Croatia is distinguished in Croatia by its relatively high population density – a consequence of the fact that the region was largely spared from large-scale war damage.
 This also allowed preservation of numerous cultural heritage sites, including medieval city cores, hill forts, manor houses, castles, palaces, and churches.
 Because the medieval Kingdom of Croatia was governed by rulers based further south, in areas closer to the Adriatic Sea coast, there are few Early and High Middle Ages monuments preserved in the region—most of them date back to the Late Middle Ages and later periods.
 There are, however, archaeological sites with features from prehistory and classical antiquity.
 The most significant prehistoric site in the region is a Homo neanderthalensis site discovered in Krapina.

 The region contains most of the 180 preserved or restored castles and manor houses in Croatia—most of the best preserved-ones were built in the 17th and 18th centuries, when the Ottoman conquest was no longer a threat.
 A substantial number of buildings were destroyed in the Second World War.
 The largest number of preserved castles and manor houses are situated in Hrvatsko Zagorje, including the Trakošćan Castle—the most beautiful castle in Croatia.
 Its construction started in the 14th century, and it has been substantially expanded and rebuilt since.
 Another example is the Veliki Tabor Castle—the best-preserved medieval castle in Croatia—completed in the second half of the 15th century.

 Among the cities in the region, Varaždin and Zagreb occupy particularly prominent places in terms of culture.
 Varaždin is often considered the most significant centre of baroque culture and heritage in Croatia.
 That claim is reflected in the city's historical architecture and cultural events, based on traditions of the city from the era.
 Zagreb, on the other hand, is the largest cultural centre, not only in the region, but also in Croatia as a whole.
 It is home to dozens of galleries, museums, and theatres as well as being the site of numerous landmarks.
 The landmarks include the Zagreb Cathedral, founded in 1093 and rebuilt numerous times since, the last major reconstruction being after the 1880 earthquake.
 The cathedral is the tallest structure in Croatia.
 Zagreb is the most significant centre of scientific work and education in the region and the entire country.
 It is the site of the University of Zagreb—the oldest place of higher education in Croatia and Southeast Europe, operating continuously since 1669.
 It is also home to the Ruđer Bošković Institute—the leading Croatia's scientific research institute—and to the Croatian Academy of Sciences and Arts.